jassimshaji/jassimshaji/README.md

 # Hi there👋, I'm Jassim Shaji
 ---
-<b> I've a bachelor's degree in Electronics and Communication Engineering(ECE,July 2023), I'm interested in Socket Programming and Game Development using Unity 3D(C# & CPP) and Blender</b>
+<b> I've a bachelor's degree in Electronics and Communication Engineering(ECE,July 2023), I'm interested in Socket Programming and Game Development using Unity 3D(C# & C++) and Blender</b>
 ### 🧑‍💻About me

 - 👷 Electonics and cammunication engineer